anilmahto/dmbi/Viva.md

 Can you tell me about ethics in data mining ?

 Define decision support system ?
+A Decision support system is a computerized software based ystem, which is interactive and help in decision-making process.
+The decision making process is based on information generated from different information systems mainly involved in organization business processes

 How data mining is used in retail industry ?